amalpotra/url-shortener/README.md

 ### Prerequisites

-Before getting started, we need to make few things available.
+Before getting started, make sure you have.

 - Node.js along with yarn package manager.
 If you do not have yarn, here is the official [guide](https://yarnpkg.com/getting-started/install) for that.
 - A MongoDB connection string. (see MongoDB [Atlas](https://www.mongodb.com/atlas/database))
-- Make sure you have VS Code or any other code editor/IDE in place.
+- VS Code or any other code editor/IDE in place.

 ### Setup

-So, this is how we can set things up at you local environment.
+So, this is how to set things up at local environment.

-1. Clone the repo
+1. Clone the repo.

    ```sh
    git clone https://github.com/amalpotra/url-shortener.git